Spanky McFarland: Namesake

-Sixties folk-rock group Spanky and Our Gang named themselves after McFarland's character because singer Elaine "Spanky" McFarlane's last name was similar to his.
+The 1960s sunshine pop rock group Spanky and Our Gang named themselves after McFarland's character because singer Elaine "Spanky" McFarlane's last name was similar to his.
 However, this is disputed by biographer Bruce Eder, who has said her fellow musician Arnie Lanza gave her the nickname "Spanky," based on what he saw as her resemblance to George McFarland who played "Spanky" in the Our Gang comedies.

-In 1990, McFarland filed a $100,000.00 lawsuit against a bar owner in Saint Paul, Minnesota.
+In 1990, McFarland filed a $100,000 lawsuit against a bar owner in St. Paul, Minnesota.
 McFarland claimed that "Spanky's" bar on East 7th Street used his name and face for thirteen years without permission.
 The lawsuit also called for McFarland to receive all of the internal merchandise and equipment featuring his likeness.
 The case was eventually settled, and the owner changed the name to Checker's Bar.

 Filmography

 McFarland appeared as "Spanky" in 95 Our Gang films between 1932 and 1942.
 He also appeared in: